kylegoines/flotsam/README.md

 So these are the most important part i think!
 Flotsom hijacks several key and functions while opened, to provide a holistic feature set much like the google autocomplete UI.

 -   `Arrow Up` and `Arrow Down` keys allow you to select previous and next items while open
 -   `Tab` will set the value, close the modal, but NOT submit (like google)
 -   `Escape` will set the value, close the modal, but NOT submit (like google)
 -   `Enter` will set the value, close the modal AND submit (like google)

 ---

+## Accessibility

+**SO** one of the main features of this libairy will be the porting of all the good work done at on https://github.com/alphagov/accessible-autocomplete to be ported from their react libairy to something we can use in vanilla js.
+I would way im about 80% there, outstanding are the alerts and assisitve text.
+But the end result will be to have 100% a11y parity with https://github.com/alphagov/accessible-autocomplete :)

+Any aay features beyond that, id be happy to include, leave an issue and some reasoning behind it.

+---

 ## API

 If above was a bit too conversational for you, here are tables of the above information!
+(TODO!)

 ## options

 ## Events

 ## Triggers

+---

+## Roadmap

+I'm not done with this project!
+While the goal is to keep it lean i keep having shower ideas.
+Heres what's in for sure:

+-   100% a11y parity with https://github.com/alphagov/accessible-autocomplete
+-   Custom empty state option
+-   Assistive text for screen readers (using aira-describeby)
+-   Optional Empty state modal
+-   Outside click close (with option to disable that)

+### Nice to haves

+-   Custom filterBy and sortBy functions before we generate autocomplete list items
+-   Custom regex for the text highlight on autocomplete (make you do all the work!)
+-   Allow for custom html to be put in the dropdown (this would make some current features a bit more annoying - more docs ect)